 Most people will experience a bout of low back pain at some point in their lives.
-Often, the cause of the low back pain is misunderstood, and efforts to relieve the low back pain are misdirected.
-Many awake in the morning with low back pain or tightness, attributing the pain and/or tightness to “sleeping on it wrong,” not knowing the cause of the pain was an accumulation of events that have been occurring over the course of the past few months or even years.
-Clinicians and patients alike will often attribute low back pain to an event, e.g., a sneeze or a bad night’s sleep.
-Yet very few back injuries occur from a single event, often misguiding efforts to deal with the real cause of the cumulative trauma.1 The key to optimal performance or rehabilitation is injury avoidance, and this requires an understanding of the biomechanical principles of tissue loading and subsequent adaptation or degradation.
+The cause of the low back pain is misunderstood and efforts to relieve the low back pain are misdirected.
+Many awake in the morning with low back pain or tightness, attributing this to “sleeping on it wrong,” not knowing the cause of the pain was an accumulation of events that have been occurring over the course of the past few months or even years.
+Clinicians and patients alike will often attribute low back pain to an event, e.g., a sneeze or a bad night’s sleep, yet very few back injuries occur from a single event, often misguiding efforts to deal with the real cause of the cumulative trauma.1 The key to optimal performance or rehabilitation is injury avoidance and this requires an understanding of the biomechanical principles of tissue loading and subsequent adaptation or degradation.
 Too many good backs are ruined by inappropriate training that follows current fads or traditional strength training regimens without understanding the biomechanics of the spine.
 The purpose of this paper is to discuss the low back injury mechanisms causing excessive tissue loading and eventual tissue failure as related to common core exercises.

 Injury occurs when an applied load exceeds the tissue tolerance.
 A load that is great enough and applied once can certainly result in an injury, e.g., a fall.
 More common, however, is the repeated submaximal load causing injury.
 Submaximal loads can be repeated or sustained.
 Repeated loads cause tissue fatigue, reduce tissue tolerance, and lead to failure on the Nth repetition, resulting in injury.1 Sit-ups, Russian twists, and back extensions are excellent examples of repeated loading.